Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/GameTasks/README.md

     - All
     - On MonoBehaviour
     - On GameObject
+    - Using a predicate function
   - ContinueAll
     - All
     - On MonoBehaviour
     - On GameObject
+    - Using a predicate function
   - Count
     - All
     - On MonBehaviour
     - On GameObject
+    - Using a predicate function
   - AnyActive
     - All
     - On MonoBehaviour